plone/training/docs/effective-volto/architecture/anatomy.md

 - `store.js`, `middleware`, `actions` and the `reducers` are the centralized data store.
 See the [Redux](./redux) chapter for more details.
-- `registry.js` and the `config` folder will constitute the Volto configuration registry, a deep Javascript object that holds settings and configuration.
+- `registry.js` and the `config` folder will constitute the Volto configuration registry, a deep JavaScript object that holds settings and configuration.
   The registry can be altered by Volto projects and Addons.
 It doesn't have the fancy features of the component registry of ZCA, but it's easier to reason and easily inspectable.